-Philippines scaling back, not scrapping, military work with U.S.: minister
+Philippines trimming, not scrapping, military work with U.S.: minister

 "It will remain," Lorenzana told reporters, referring to the strategic alliance with Washington.
 "No, it will not be abrogated.
 But we will reduce the number of activities."

-However, the navy exercises CARAT, or cooperation afloat readiness and training, and Phiblex, a marine amphibious landing exercise, would be ditched, he said.
-Both are held annually.
+However, naval exercises known as CARAT, or cooperation afloat readiness and training, and Phiblex, a marine amphibious landing exercise, would be ditched, he said.
+Both have been held annually.

-Lorenzana said the war games called Balikatan (Shoulder-to-shoulder) involving thousands of American and Filipino soldiers and marines would continue, but would be re-focused to humanitarian, engineering and civic action activities.
+Lorenzana said the war games called Balikatan (shoulder-to-shoulder), involving thousands of American and Filipino soldiers and marines, would continue but be re-focused on humanitarian, engineering and civic action activities.

-"We will also retain small unit exercises, like special operations, counter terrorism and anti-narcotics," he said, adding the military would inform its U.S. counterparts about the president's decision at a meeting this month.
+"We will also retain small unit exercises, like special operations, counterterrorism and anti-narcotics," he said, adding the military would inform its U.S. counterparts about the president's decision at a meeting this month.

+A spokeswoman for the U.S. State Department, Anna Richey-Allen, said the United States had not received any official notification from the Philippines, and added: "We will be seeking clarification through direct dialogue."

+"We will continue to consult, as we always have, with our Filipino partners to appropriately tailor our assistance.
+We will honor our alliance commitments and treaty obligations and expect the Philippines to do the same."

 Duterte's declarations that exercises this year between the two militaries were "the last" because he hated having foreign troops in the country have resonated internationally, and baffled much of the region, as have his overtures to historic rival China.